epfl-dcsl/miralis-sosp25-artifact/README.md

 The rest of this README describes how to evaluate each of the artifacts.

-> Hardware requirements: 20 GB available storage, 16GB RAM
+> Hardware requirements:
->
+> - Required: 20 GB available storage and 16GB RAM to test with QEMU
-> Optional: a compatible RISC-V board
+> - Optional: a compatible RISC-V board to test on hardware

 ## Miralis